WHAT I EAT

 For me, if I buy packaged food it's generally the pure stuff like brown rice pasta, organic tea, frozen berries, or things like raw nuts, seeds, buckwheat or potato flours, lentils, beans etc. I make sure the ingredients list is short and there are no nasties in them like numbers, artificial colours, oils or anything I don't recognise or understand.
 I generally try to buy organic where I can or when we can afford it.
 This way I know I'm getting my food as pure as possible so my body doesn't have to process extra nasties.

-For treats I make my own raw sweet treats weekly like Raw Peppermint Slice so I don't get to miss out.
+For treats I make my own raw sweet treats weekly so I don't get to miss out.
 I also choose to have a small amount of good quality 85% Dark Chocolate in moderation as well because I believe in the health benefits.
-But that is completely your decision - don't let me sway you.
+But that is completely your decision - don't let me sway you on this one either.

 Raw vegan food is also a great option for us too! being mainly raw veges and fruits.